Playland Parkway

-The Playland Parkway was originally conceived as a part of the Cross County Parkway, which would have crossed from Yonkers via Mount Vernon and New Rochelle before reaching Playland.
+Playland Parkway was originally conceived as a part of the Cross County Parkway, which would have crossed from Yonkers via Mount Vernon and New Rochelle before reaching Playland.
 The parkway was constructed by the Westchester County Park Commission in 1928 between US 1 and the amusement park, although the extension of the Cross County was dropped during the Great Depression due to financial strains.
 During the mid-1960s and early-1970s, the parkway was part of a proposal to create a new bridge across the Long Island Sound connecting Rye to Oyster Bay.
-Led by Robert Moses and the Triborough Bridge and Tunnel Authority, the bridge would have demolished homes and used a part of the Playland Parkway for the right-of-way.
+Led by Robert Moses and the Triborough Bridge and Tunnel Authority, the bridge would have demolished homes and used a part of Playland Parkway for the right-of-way.
 Opposition was heavy within Rye, and in 1973, once more opposition was raised in Long Island, Nelson Rockefeller killed the project.

 The parkway originally terminated at US 1 (Boston Post Road) upon opening, but construction was completed on the New England Thruway in 1958, extending the new parkway from US 1 to its current western terminus.

 Route description

-The Playland Parkway begins at an interchange with I-95 in Rye, heading southeast as a four-lane divided highway.
+Playland Parkway begins at an interchange with I-95 in Rye, heading southeast as a four-lane divided freeway.
 The road passes over Metro-North Railroad's New Haven Line and heads into wooded areas with nearby development, coming to an interchange with Old Post Road that provides access to US 1.
-Past this interchange, the Playland Parkway becomes a four-lane undivided road and passes under US 1.
-The road continues through wore woodland near residential neighborhoods, coming to an at-grade intersection with Milton Road.
-The Playland Parkway curves more to the east and intersects Midland Avenue/Ridgeland Terrace and Forest Avenue before ending at the entrance to the Playland amusement park on Long Island Sound, at which point the road gains a wide median.
+Past this interchange, Playland Parkway becomes a four-lane undivided freeway and passes under US 1.
+The road continues through more woodlands near residential neighborhoods and becomes a four-lane boulevard, coming to an at-grade intersection with Milton Road.
+Playland Parkway curves more to the east and intersects Midland and Forest Avenues before ending at the entrance to the Playland amusement park on Long Island Sound, at which point the road gains a wide median.